openroot/gripRightButton55/aSpec19/rackLevelSystem64/o/README.md

-# lock20Page14
+# The Head Project

+o is known as project gateway.
-A project renames from start to finish, "o" is the entry point of any project, is in progress in case of missing.
+It renames from star to finish, considered as in progress on unavailability.